Observation and participation are two different things.

 Who can bridge the gap between major venues for decision making and the individuals (and group) trying to make their voices heard, better than Geneva, the place where many international organizations and standardization bodies have their headquarters.
 That’s why Geneva Internet Platform organized a two-day conference titled Geneva Engage.

 The conference tackled some of the most important questions for online (remote) participation: how can we widen global participation?
 How can we deepen this participation?
 And how can we implement remote participation well?

 Geneva Engage explored how and why some of us are so good at connecting and/or establishing channels of communication for online participants.
 This is not an easy task, and learning from the best is the fastest way to reach that point.
 We asked Mr. Richard Boly (Former Director of the US Office of eDiplomacy) and Mr. Stefano Baldi (Training Director of the Ministry of Foreign Affairs of Italy) to give us some of their tips and tricks.
-While Mr Boly addressed the development of US State Department channels of participation, Mr Baldi talked more about the sensitivity of messages sent, and the importance of listening (hearing) the message.
+While Mr Boly addressed the development of US State Department channels of participation:

 - ‘One size does not fit all.’

 - ‘Tech solutions abound, don’t overwhelm.’